 Baked Milk and Egg Findings

 Milk and egg are among the more challenging allergies to learn to manage – because both are used extensively in packaged food and bakery items.
-But good news: research shows many allergic children are able to tolerate foods containing either milk or egg: as long as they have been cooked thoroughly at a temperature of 350 degrees F or higher.
+But research shows that many allergic children are able to tolerate foods containing either milk or egg: as long as they have been cooked thoroughly at a temperature of 350 degrees F or higher.
 The amount of the allergen also is important.

-Speak to your allergist about whether your child is a candidate for trying a baked goods challenge (never just try this without the specialist consultation).
+Speak to your allergist about whether your child is a candidate for trying a baked goods challenge (never just try this at home on your own!).
 Research at Johns Hopkins University has shown that many children tolerating thoroughly baked milk or egg can even progress to foods that are less extensively baked, such as pizza.
-For more, see Milk, Egg Allergy Breakthrough.

 Since milk and egg allergies tend to appear in children before they reach the age of 3, this presents a challenge to the child’s parents.
 Many babies who become allergic to dairy have to switch to an extensively hydrolyzed formula that is considered “hypoallergenic” for those who react to cow’s milk.